New! BD Essentials: Turn your team into growth advocates

 However, in the Federal market, businesses get multiple award contracts, multi-year contracts, and task order contracts.

-So BD typically focuses on “estimated bookings” (i.e., the expected value of the contract throughout their performance.)
+So business development typically focuses on “estimated bookings” (i.e., the expected value of the contract throughout their performance.)

-CFOs and the financial community almost always focus on “funded bookings.”
+CFOs and the financial community generally focus on “funded bookings.”
 This is especially important in a publicly traded organizations where bookings are most often estimated bookings.

 This high-level KPI gauges BD success and measures value or actual vs. target bookings.